kieranjwhite/CPI-II/README.md

 Our chosen search engine, Bing, has a query length limit of approximately 2000 characters and this meant that sometimes, when this limit was exceeded, disjunctions containing the rarest terms had to be omitted.

-The queries were presented in turn to Bing as there were generated and up to 100 URLs were returned for each.
+The queries were presented in turn to Bing as they were generated and up to 100 URLs were returned for each.
 The URLs were saved to allow us to open these links later.
 The documents at these URLs were downloaded.
-We also recorded the "Content-Type" HTTP header field value of each document as this information can be helpful when indexing and also again when displaying local copies of the documents.
-We do not currently make use of this information however.
+We also recorded the "Content-Type" HTTP header field value of each document as this information can be helpful when indexing and also again when displaying local copies of the documents, however, we do not currently make use of this information.
 Text was extracted from the documents with the aid of the Apache Tika library.
 This text was tokenised, terms were stemmed by Stempel and then finally indexed per document by Lucene.

 We found Bing's behaviour to be inconsistent at times.
 Mostly it returned a set of URLs of documents that satisfied our Boolean query.
 However on occasion the documents were completely unrelated to our query.
 Sometimes this seems to be a result of the document having changed since Bing indexed it but some queries returned links to phone reviews and other content from unrelated topics; possibly these were advertisements.
 On rare occasions adding a disjunction to the submitted Boolean query reduced the number of URLs returned --- something which should never occur.